A Tale of ‘Un-expectations’: Dixita’s Spiti Valley Trip with Thrillophilia

 Appreciation Because, Well deserved!

-Thrillophilia’s travel arrangement, especially in Spiti, totally changed my perspective of travelling with a private company.
-The experience was so to-the-ground with authentic food and insights about local culture (thanks to Sachin again for giving us the tidbits about culinary practices, the regional plants, and the livelihood of the people here).
-The communication between the coordinators was on-point.
-There was no delay in meals or transfers, and we even covered some monasteries that fell en route but were not on the itinerary.
+Thrillophilia’s arrangements in Spiti completely changed Dixita’s perspective on travelling with a private company.
+The experience was authentic, with local food and insights about the culture.
+Sachin enriched the journey with knowledge about regional culinary practices, local plants, and livelihoods.
+Communication with coordinators was flawless, with no delays in meals or transfers.
+The group even visited monasteries along the route that were not on the itinerary.